phasza/ikdb/README.md

 # ikdb

-A tiny tool with Sveltekit frontend and rust backend via Tauri for my papa-in-law.
+A simple application to transform data from XLSX files written in Tauri with Sveltekit and rust.